rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 # 7. JavaServer Faces Technology
 ## Navigation Model
+> In *JavaServer Faces* technology, **navigation** is a set of rules for choosing the next page or view to be displayed after an *application action, such as when a button or link is clicked*

+When you add a component such as a `commandButton` to a *Facelets* page, and assign another page as the value for its `action` property, the default navigation handler will try to match a suitable page within the application *implicitly*.
+In the following example, the default navigation handler will try to locate a page named `response.xhtml` within the application and navigate to it:

+`<h:commandButton value="submit" action="response">`

-User-defined navigation is handled as follows:
+*User-defined navigation* is handled as follows:

  * Define the rules in the application configuration file
- * Refer to an outcome `String` from the button or link component's action attribute.
+ * Refer to an outcome `String` from the button or link component's `action` attribute.
 This outcome `String` is used by the JavaServer Faces implementation to select the navigation rule.

 Example: